 - Add minced garlic and cook for one minute.
 Add diced onion and cook until soft and translucent, about 3-4 minutes

-- Add ground chicken, breaking it apart while cooking.
+- Place ground chicken into the pan, breaking it apart while cooking.
 Once slightly broken up, season with the seasonings.
 Cook almost through, until almost all the pink is gone

-- Add tomato sauce, broth, ketchup and stir to combine.
+- Pour in tomato sauce, broth, ketchup and stir to combine.
 Allow chicken to cook completely

-- Add in cream cheese and stir in until melted.
+- Stir in cream cheese and stir in until melted.
 Add in cheddar cheese and stir until melted

 - Add in the pasta and stir to combine in the sauce